djinnet/EasterDayProgram/README.md

 The design of the form contains of datetimepicker, button, and labels.
 There is an easter icon in the resource folder.
+The text in the form is in Danish, but the code is in english.

 User manual:

 * Select a year in the year inputfield.
-There is a range from 1753 to 9998.
+There is a limit from 1753 to 9998.

 * Then press the button with the text "Search for Easter Day".